 To collect and compare we then set out to collect results from the local pond

-Finally the last location for our comparison experiment was the RSPB
+Finally the last location for our comparison experiment was the RSPB at Bempton.

 This term Class Four have been out in the village looking at living habitats in science, however the children discovered that litter and pollution could affect where and how living things grow.
 From this the children decided that they wanted to research about the importance of respecting and protecting the environment.
 During PSHCE we have researched and made posters to place around school encouraging other members of our school to think about our environment and keeping the school and the community tidy.

 This term in science we have been learning about the human body, specifically the circulatory system.

 We have learnt about the journey of a blood cell within the body, where oxygenated and de-oxygenated blood pass through and the site at which gaseous exchange takes place.

 To make this lesson come to life for the children, they became the blood.
 Carrying red cones to represent oxygenated blood and blue cones to represent de-oxygenated blood.
 They travelled through their diagram of the heart, muscles and lungs on the playground.